 What do your audience value in their daily life?

 Some people value beauty, while other people value creativity, and some people value joy and happiness.
 In contrast, other people value their time, business, and money, while most people value social life and friendship.

 As you can see, choosing a specific type of people is a bit of a challenging mission.
 It is worth it; being very specific is the fastest way to grow your brand significantly.
 You are not Santa Claus, and you can’t serve everyone.

 The more specific you are, the more successful your brand positioning and unique selling proposition are.
 Using demographics such as location, Income, gender, education, and age is a great way to get clarity on your audience.

-You can also think about the psychological part, which is culture, value, attitude, and lifestyle.
+You can also think about the psychological part, which is culture, values, attitude, and lifestyle.
 You can also start thinking about your customer’s brand loyalty.
 Are you communicating with old customers who are already loyal to your brand?

-- Or are you trying to communicate to another brand loyal customer dedicated to that brand?
+- Or are you trying to communicate to another brand-loyal customer dedicated to that brand?

 - If you offer them more benefits, are they willing to change their brand?

 - Or they probably dislike having brand loyalty and always try different brands.

 - Or they are probably only interested in product pricing, so they don’t have to be attached to one brand.